 Here is our second-trimester checklist for optimal health:

-Be mindful of the redistribution of weight in your body and how that may affect your low back, hip, leg, ankle, and foot comfort.
-Choosing supportive shoes and a belly band or other device to support your growing belly will be beneficial.
+- Be aware of the redistribution of weight in your body and how that may affect your low back, hip, leg, ankle, and foot comfort.
+Choosing supportive shoes and a belly band or other device to support your growing belly may be beneficial.

 Always consult your OB/GYN about their pregnancy recommendations and follow their advice.